 You might have heard people talk about these antibodies to describe whether a COVID-19 case was an ‘historical case’.

 COVID -19 vaccines help our bodies develop immunity (the body's memory of the infection) to the virus that causes COVID -19 without us having to get the illness.
 Here's a quick video on how COVID-19 mRNA Vaccines work.

 It takes two weeks for the body to develop immunity after the vaccinations.

 Most often, after vaccination, the process of building immunity might cause symptoms such as pain at the injection site, tiredness, headache, fever and muscle ache.

 These symptoms can be managed with paracetamol, heat packs, and taking things easy for a short period.

-For more serious reactions, this is very rare and typically occurs in the first 15 minutes after the vaccination.
+More serious reactions, are very rare and typically occur in the first 15 minutes after the vaccination.
 Trained medical staff are on hand at vaccination sites if this happens.